dart-lang/site-www/src/_guides/language/sound-faq.md

 understand their code.
-Also, new tools in development for the Dart language, such as the [Dart Dev Compiler](https://github.com/dart-lang/sdk/tree/master/pkg/dev_compiler#dev_compiler) (DDC) rely on ahead-of-time (AOT) compilation.
+Also, new tools in development for the Dart language, such as the [Dart Dev Compiler](https://github.com/dart-lang/sdk/tree/master/pkg/dev_compiler#dev_compiler) (DDC), rely on ahead-of-time (AOT) compilation.
 AOT compiling benefits significantly from strong type checking that can be performed at compile time.
-Strong mode enables the Dart team to build tools that make for a better development experience.
+Strong mode enables tools that provide a better development experience.

 ### How does strong mode benefit me, the developer?